chusanapunn/bci_2023_intern/README.md

 * noisyecg (.mat/.csv) : 3 ecg signal with noise sample.

 * FocusC(-G)_raw (.fif) : Saved raw eeg signal file from recorded from experiment done on rfc. *** (note that it is not an appropriate standardize experiment) ***

+## Scratch Folder

+Day and topics that are scratchly written to figure out how some of the code works, may be there is some example useful here
+### Messaging Folder

+Scratchly written python of sending command acquiring from eeg signal threshold triggering to unreal engine 5 socket

+#### TCP to unreal Folder

+Scratchly written python of connecting TCP socket of python to unreal engine 5 using Unreal Engine TCP Socket plugin.